 1) Technical Code for Firefighting Water Supply and Hydrant Systems GB 50974-2014

-7.4.6 The installation of indoor hydrant should meet the requirements of that there are 2 full water columns from 2 fire branches on the same plane to reach any part in the room at the same time.
+7.4.6 The installation of indoor hydrant shall meet the requirements of that there are 2 full water columns from 2 fire branches on the same plane to reach any part in the room at the same time.
 However, for the multi-storey warehouse with building height less than or equal to 24.0 m and volume less than or equal to 5,000 m3 as well as the places where one fire branch can be used as stipulated in Table 3.5.2 of this Code, one full water column from one fire branch can be used to reach any part in the room.

 7.4.7 The location of indoor hydrants in the buildings shall meet the fire fighting requirements and shall comply with the following provisions:

-1. The indoor hydrant should be equipped in the obviously easy-to-access places such as stairwell, rest platform, front room, walkway, etc. as well as the locations convenient for fire fighting;
+1. The indoor hydrant shall be equipped in the obviously easy-to-access places such as stairwell, rest platform, front room, walkway, etc. as well as the locations convenient for fire fighting;

 2.3 General Provisions